How to Maximize Discounts and Rewards When Eating Out

 If you don't use your credit card when you go out to eat then you really need to start.
 There are quite a few cards that offer bonus rewards when you dine at restaurants.
 It's a great way to rack up your rewards even faster.
 Here is a list of some of my favorite credit cards that offer bonus dining points.

 - Chase Sapphire Preferred - You will earn 2x points on travel and dining.
-Every first Friday of the month you can earn 3x at restaurants.

 - IHG Rewards Card - You will earn 2x points on purchases at gas stations, restaurants and grocery stores.